-Gaining the liquid-cooled, single-cylinder 4v SOHC engine from the 2019 YZF, the bike now benefits from a Variable Valve Actuation (VVA) system.
+Gaining the liquid-cooled, single-cylinder engine from the 2019 YZF, the bike now benefits from a Variable Valve Actuation (VVA) system.

-Triggered at 7400rpm, a pin within the YZF-R125 engine switches the variable valve timing from low- to high-lift, improving performance significantly at the top end of the rev range.
+Triggered at 7400rpm, a pin within the YZF-R125-derived engine switches the variable valve timing from low to high-lift, improving performance significantly at the top end of the rev range.
 The maximum output of 14.8bhp (0.1bhp up on the previous MT-125) is available at 9,000rpm, with the redline pegged at 11krpm.

 There’s also more midrange, meaning less time spent chasing gears to keep up with the flow of traffic.
 This is aided by a shortened the final gear ratio, which improves acceleration even further.
 A light clutch lever and smooth gear box also help you to progress through the cogs quickly.

-Also adding to this is a redesigned exhaust, which has be worked on for improved sound quality (and is very important when you’re 17).
+Also adding to the excitement is a redesigned exhaust, which has been worked on for improved sound quality (and is very important when you’re 17).
 Delivering a charming purr from its standard end can, the motor is audible at any speed and really encourages you to work the bike hard to achieve the most from its output.

-Being so new it’s difficult to comment on the reliability of the MT-125, however owners’ reviews from MCN readers on the 2019-onwards R125 (which this bike is based on) suggest nothing but positivity, with four and five-star ratings across the board.
+We don't currently have any Yamaha MT-125 rider reviews on the site, but our owners’ reviews of the 2019-onwards R125 (which this bike is based on) suggest nothing but positivity, with four- and five-star ratings across the board.